teamapp-ai/teamapp-ai.github.io/terms.md

 **Intellectual Property**

-The Service and its original content (excluding Content provided by users), features and functionality are and will remain the exclusive property of #stratapp and its licensors.
+The Service and its original content (excluding Content provided by users), features and functionality are and will remain the exclusive property of #team and its licensors.
 The Service is protected by copyright, trademark, and other laws of both the Australia and foreign countries.
-Our trademarks and trade dress may not be used in connection with any product or service without the prior written consent of #stratapp.
+Our trademarks and trade dress may not be used in connection with any product or service without the prior written consent of #team.
 Nothing in these Terms constitutes a transfer of any Intellectual Property rights from us to you.

 You are permitted to use the Service only as authorised by us.
 As a user, you are granted a limited, non-exclusive, revocable, non-transferable right to use the Service to create, display, use, play, and download Content subject to these Terms.